RayHightower/rayhightower.github.octo-broken/source/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 ---
 While finishing my presentation for [Chippewa Valley Code Camp](http://chippewavalleycodecamp.com/), I decided to add some blocks of code to my slides.
 I forgot the name of the tool I used for my last slide deck, and it took several minutes of Google-fu to find it.

 Google led me back to `:TOhtml`.
 Whew!
-I'm documenting `:TOhtml` here to avoid a time-wasting search in the future.
+I'm documenting `:TOhtml` here to avoid wasting time with a future search.
 <!--more-->
 ###Start With a Block of Code
 Fire up Vim and drop the block of code you want to convert into a new Vim buffer.
-In this example, I've created a sample RubyMotion OS X app, and I want to show the contents of the Rakefile.
+In this example, I've created a sample [RubyMotion](/blog/2012/10/29/building-ios-apps-with-ruby-motion/) OS X app, and I want to show the contents of the Rakefile.

 ```ruby
 # -*- coding: utf-8 -*-